Spin (2021 film): Production

 On March 17, 2020, it was reported that Disney was developing a film titled Spin for its streaming service, Disney+.
 Manjari Makijany was set to direct the film, with Carley Steiner, Céline Geiger, and Josh A. Cagan set to write the screenplay.
 Zanne Devine was to serve as an executive producer on the film.

 On August 20, 2020, it was reported that the film was being re-developed as a Disney Channel Original Movie, with most of the production crew remaining attached to the film, except for Geiger.

 In August 2020, Avantika Vandanapu was cast in the lead role.
 On September 29, 2020, Meera Syal, Abhay Deol, Aryan Simhadri, Michael Bishop, Jahbril Cook, Kerri Medders, and Anna Cathcart joined the cast for the film.

 Principal photography for Spin began on October 5, 2020, in Toronto, Ontario, Canada and wrapped on November 20, 2020.
 The film was also filmed in Brampton, creating an on-street set for the parents' restaurant, called the Spirit of India.

 Release

 Spin premiered on August 13, 2021, on Disney Channel.
 However, the film was originally set to be released on Disney's streaming service, Disney+.
 In India, the film premiered on Disney+ Hotstar and Disney International HD on August 15, 2021, coinciding Indian Independence Day.
+It premiered as part of the "Friday the 13th Just Got Fun-Lucky" marathon, following the network premiere of Toy Story 4 and preceded the premiere of Descendants: The Royal Wedding.
+In Southeast Asia, it premiered on Disney Channel on September 19, 2021, marking the last DCOM to premiere on the said feed before it shut down on October 1, 2021.